MalenaPS/llm-systems-reliability-lab/docs/development.md

 - **ruff** for linting
 - **black** for formatting

-Maintaining consistent formatting helps keep the codebase readable and maintainable.
+Maintaining consistent formatting helps keep the codebase readable and reduces noise in pull request reviews.

 ---

-# Running the Demo Pipeline
+## Running the Demo Pipeline

 To execute the deterministic demo pipeline:

 ```
 python -m llm_lab.cli demo --backend mock
 ```

+The `mock` backend produces deterministic responses and is used for CI and reproducible local experiments.

 This command runs the pipeline in **deterministic mode** and generates run artifacts in: